The Worm Turns is a 1937 Mickey Mouse cartoon, directed by Ben Sharpsteen.

 - Shake Someone, Objects Fall: When Pluto bites Pete on the rump and shakes him, various things fall out of Pete's pockets, including a blackjack, a steak, a handkerchief, a coin purse, and a pocket watch.

-- Villainous Breakdown: When Pluto resists Pete trying to capture, Pete winds up accidentally opening the door of his dog catcher's truck and releasing all the dogs imprisoned in it, after which Pete resorts to taking a shotgun and simply trying to shoot Pluto with it!
+- Villainous Breakdown: When Pluto resists Pete trying to capture, Pete winds up accidentally opening the door of his dog catcher's truck and releasing all the dogs imprisoned in it, after which Pete resorts to taking a shotgun and simply trying to shoot Pluto with it, all while yelling death threats at the dog!